 - Do use single 64-bit floats for times.
 The resulting precision will be about 0.1 micro-seconds or better, which is sufficient for any high-level analysis (including milli-second pulsars). - Do not use 32-bit floats for times.
-If you do, times will be incorrect at the 1 to 100 second level. - · Double-float precision is not needed.
+If you do, times will be incorrect at the 1 to 100 second level. - More than 64-bit floats or a combination of two floating point numbers is not necessary